-The National Association of Independent Public Finance Advisors (NAIPFA) is a professional organization limited to firms that specialize in providing financial advice on bond sales and financial planning on public projects of public agencies.
-NAIPFA member firms must be completely independent of the underwriting of municipal securities by banks and securities dealers.
+The National Association of Municipal Advisors (NAMA) is a professional organization limited to firms that specialize in providing financial advice on bond sales and financial planning on public projects of public agencies.
+NAMA member firms must be completely independent of the underwriting of municipal securities by banks and securities dealers.
 Member firms must also be structured such that financial advice is not incidental to any other service.

 The purpose of the Association is to promote the common interests of independent advisory firm members.
 Initially, efforts will build credibility and recognition by implementing a public relations and marketing plan to champion the professional, independent image of the member firms.